 “How we spend our days is, of course, how we spend our lives.”
 Annie Dillard

 I’ve been reading The Writing Life by Annie Dillard recently.
 It’s a slender book that offers lots of rich insights into well, a writing life.
-Though it’s incredibly well-written and offers plenty of insights, none of the passages are more inspiring that the one above; so instructive on a large-scale, and powerful in its simplicity.
+Though it’s incredibly well-written and offers plenty of insights, none of the passages are more inspiring than the one above; so instructive on a large-scale, and powerful in its simplicity.
 It brings what matters into focus.
-Because it’s true!
-How we spend our days is, of course, how we spend our lives.
+Because it’s true!: How we spend our days is, of course, how we spend our lives.

 Because it’s true!
 How we spend our days is, of course, how we spend our lives.
-Of course that’s how it is!

 But that quote: “How we spend our days is, of course, how we spend our lives.”
 That really landed with me.